IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

 If you are targeting a single point, you should use a point selector.
 The [Begin playback at a specific point - Time-based media][0015] recipe demonstrates that approach.

-Because the annotations are pointing out features of the audio, rather than transcriptions, the "motivation" for each annotation is "commenting" not "supplementing".
-(If the annotations were transcriptions, their motivation would be "supplementing".)
+Because the annotations are pointing out features of the audio, rather than transcriptions, the `motivation` for each annotation is `commenting` not `supplementing`.
+(If the annotations were transcriptions, their motivation would be `supplementing`.)

 ## Example